 Creates a new geometry node without geometry and material.

-Sets the material of this geometry node to material.
+Sets the inherited opacity of this geometry to

-Sets the opaque material of this geometry to material.
+Sets the render order of this node to be